A Sound Type System for Secure Currency Flow: A type system for noninterference and call integrity

 \subsection{Extending the type system to transactions}

-A transaction is nothing but a method call with real-valued parameters and \code{sender} set to an \emph{account} address, which corresponds to a minimal implementation of $\ITOP$.
+A transaction is nothing but a method call with parameters that are values and \code{sender} set to an account address, which corresponds to a minimal implementation of $\ITOP$.
 Thus, the theorems from the preceding section can easily be extended to transactions and blockchains.

-A blockchain consists of a set of contract declarations $DC$, followed by a list of transactions $\VEC{T}$.
-Hence, we can conclude $\Gamma \vdash DC~\VEC{T} : \TCMD{s}$, if it holds that $\Gamma \vdash DC$ and $\Gamma \vdash \VEC{T} : \TCMD{s}$.
+A blockchain consists of a set of contract declarations $DC$, followed by a list of transactions $T$.
+Hence, we can conclude $\Sigma;\Gamma;\Delta \vdash DC~T : \TCMD{s}$, if it holds that $\Sigma;\Gamma;\Delta \vdash DC$ and $\Sigma;\Gamma;\Delta \vdash T : \TCMD{s}$.
 The latter can be simply concluded by the following rules:

-This gives us the following two results: \begin{lemma} If $\Gamma \vdash DC$ and $\CONF{DC, \ENV{ST}^{\EMPTYSET}} \trans \ENV{ST}$, then $\Gamma \vdash \ENV{ST}$. \end{lemma}
+This gives us the following two results: \begin{lemma} If $\Sigma;\Gamma;\Delta \vdash DC$ and $\CONF{DC, \ENV{ST}^{\EMPTYSET}} \trans_{DC} \ENV{ST}$, then $\Sigma; \Gamma;\Delta \vdash \ENV{ST}$. \end{lemma}